benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   `WWW-Authenticate: Digest`.
 See RFC 7616
 * `OAuth`: Authenticate to the HTTP server using `WWW-Authenticate: Bearer`.
 See RFC 6750 Section 3.
-  It MUST adhere to the requirements defined in section OAuth2 in this specification.
+  The provider MUST adhere to the requirements defined in section OAuth2 in this specification.

 The rules as specified in sections "Multiple authentication alternatives" and "Authentication verification and fallback" apply here as well.